 Yes!
-The team will be made up of up to 14 Team Members and one Team Leader from The University of Manchester and up to eight student volunteers and a Team Leader from Rwanda.
+The team will be made up of up to 14 Team Members from The University of Manchester and up to eight student volunteers from Rwanda.
 Volunteers will work in small sub-teams on their project, with a mix of UK and Rwandan volunteers in each team.